 I am born in the southern part of Germany and moved all the way up to the northern part of the Netherlands to study psychology in Groningen.
 I received my PhD from the University of Groningen at the department of Developmental Psychology in 2008.
-Currently, I am working as an assistant professor at the Radboud University Nijmegen in the research program Developmental Psychopathology.
-Generally, I am not so interested in whether certain interventions work but how they work.
-That is, I am mainly focusing on underlying processes and mechanisms of change across diagnostic categories and different treatment modalities.
-Eventually I hope that by understanding individual processes of change we will be able to personalize and tailor treatments to the specific needs of clients.
+Currently, I am working as a full professor at Groningen University.
 My interest in game interventions is mainly driven by the fact that they allow us to gather fine-grained data on how individuals change across game play.
-Moreover, I find it inspiring to work with game developers.
-Although coming from very different backgrounds the linking pin for me is the explicit translation of a theory about how humans behave and change into mechanisms (or game mechanics).

 Commercial video games may offer a cheap and readily available way to help us understand in what way video games can be used to promote adolescent well-being.
 Excellent targets for this are games that involve social interaction, encourage both positive and negative emotions and are identified by youth themselves as potentially beneficial.
 By letting youth play several commercial video games in different settings, we can learn how games interact with well-being and motivation in both short and long-term.